A Culinary Map of Regional American Cooking, Technique, and Tradition

 New England

-The region of clam chowder, lobster rolls, and clam bakes, shaped by cold weather, coastal access, and oven-driven cooking designed to feed families and seasonal gatherings.
+The region of clam chowder, lobster rolls, and apple cider doughnuts, shaped by cold weather, coastal access, and oven-driven cooking designed to feed families and seasonal gatherings.

 The South